awsdocs/amazon-s3-userguide/doc_source/how-to-set-lifecycle-configuration-intro.md

 Before you set a lifecycle configuration, note the following:

 **Propagation delay**
+New rules may not be run for 48 hours after creation\.
 When you add an S3 Lifecycle configuration to a bucket, there is usually some lag before a new or updated Lifecycle configuration is fully propagated to all the Amazon S3 systems\.
 Expect a delay of a few minutes before the configuration fully takes effect\.
 This delay can also occur when you delete an S3 Lifecycle configuration\.

 **Disabling or deleting Lifecycle rules**
 When you disable or delete Lifecycle rules, Amazon S3 stops scheduling new objects for deletion or transition after a small delay\.
 Any objects that were already scheduled are unscheduled and are not deleted or transitioned\.